AushevAhmad/awesome-css/README.md

     --animation-size: 21%; /* Adjust the width to show the whole section if necessary [default: 21%] */ }
 ```
+*note that the toolbar's width will not be consistent with all window sizes.*

 ### 🙂 Custom Emoji